mcandar/TextPipe/README.md

 # TextPipe

 ## Introduction
-TextPipe is a project for textual data cleaning and manipulating.
-It lets you to **create pipelines** with any kind of function to apply on documents and words.
+**TextPipe is a project for textual data preprocessing, cleaning and manipulating.** It lets you to **create pipelines** with any kind of function to apply on documents.
+It sequentially executes all the functions added to it.
 This pipeline could be **saved and loaded** to use with other datasets.

 **Best possible use cases:**
 - When you are using the same procedure multiple times